Skip to Main Content

 Peruvian Industry Knowledge

-Deep familiarity with the PromPerú Film Commission, Lima Film Office, Cusco Film Commission, and the permitting landscape for Peru's heritage sites and natural areas.
+We know the PromPerú Film Commission, Lima Film Office, and Cusco Film Commission well, along with the permitting rules for Peru's heritage sites and natural areas.

 02.